Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Introduction

 We present the complete X-ray source catalog as an electronic table accompanying this paper.
-We describe below in detail the properties of the brightest sources, and give an analysis of the timing and spectral properties of the sample, focussing on X-ray pulsars.
-An optical survey is being conducted in parallel \cite{antinou2008} to enable more robust and complete classifications of X-ray binaries, Cataclysmic variables, stellar coronae and background active galactic nuclei (AGN).
-Initial results are reported by \cite{zezas2008}.
+We describe below in detail the properties of the brightest sources, and an analysis of the timing and spectral properties of the sample, focussing on X-ray pulsars and sources coincident with known objects.
+An optical survey is being conducted in parallel (\citealt{antoniou2010}, in preparation) to enable more robust and complete classifications of X-ray binaries, cataclysmic variables (CVs), stellar coronae and background active galactic nuclei (AGN).
+The further goals of this project are as follows, and are being pursued in a series of forthcoming papers:

+(1) Classify all the sources by finding and studying their optical counterparts.
+Discriminating the different source classes is a requisite for aims 3-5 below.
+Our optical survey is being carried out in parallel with the X-ray survey using the Hubble Space Telescope and Magellan 6.5m telescope.
+With high resolution imaging/photometry to R,I$<$26 we will be able to independently classify the optical counterparts to most of the sample.
+The optical counterpart identifications will enable items 2-4 below.

+(2) Construct the luminosity distribution down to faint X-ray fluxes, this will test whether multiple point source populations may be present, vs a monolithic HMXB ensemble.